Hywel-Stoakes/hywel.stoakes/content/project/aerodynamics.md

 For more information regarding the aerodynamics of speech, I recommend:
 [The Aerodynamics of Speech](https://onlinelibrary.wiley.com/doi/abs/10.1002/9781444317251.ch2) by Christine Shadle, in *The Handbook of Phonetic Sciences*, Hardcastle, Laver and Gibbon (eds.), 2nd ed., 2010, Wiley:Online

+# Aerodynamics and Australian Languages

+Under Construction - an article on the Aerodynamics of Nasals to appear in JIPA 2019